 This year, amid the tidy fields of corn and big red barns of southwest Lorain County, the village of Wellington is celebrating its 200th birthday.
 In 1818, four men from Massachusetts began the 600-mile journey to present-day Wellington, being joined along the way by William T. Welling from New York.
 Welling had the honor of naming the town, though whether he named it after himself or after the Duke of Wellington is still a matter of contention.

 Incorporated on Aug.
 6, 1855, the village of Wellington consisted of about 12,000 acres of the central area of the township.
-The impressive town hall, also built in 1855 for a cool $40,000, boasts an uncommon combination of architectural styles – Byzantine, Greek, Gothic and Spanish.
+The impressive town hall, built in 1885 for a cool $40,000, boasts an uncommon combination of architectural styles – Byzantine, Greek, Gothic and Spanish.
 At the time, it hosted the largest opera house between Cleveland and Columbus; today the majority of the town hall is occupied by administrative offices.

 While the town hall is immediately eye-catching, a perusal of Historic Wellington is equally rewarding.
 Across the street from the town hall a series of murals decorates a brick wall, each capturing a person, event or concept important to the village.
 One such mural, “The Spirit of ‘76,” commemorates the famous painting of the same name, painted by Wellington resident Archibald Willard for the 1876 Centennial held in Philadelphia.
 The Spirit of ‘76 Museum, located on South Main Street/OH-58, pays homage to the artist and also details life in Wellington and southern Lorain County.